 The sulfurate/sulphate/sodium/calcic waters are great for all sorts of ills from sports injuries, aches and sprains, to arthritis and skin conditions.
 Europeans spend several days ‘taking the waters’ having been prescribed by their doctors or physios back home.

-Located in the picturesque Ricote Valley, is only an hour’s drive to from Roda.
+Located in the picturesque Ricote Valley, which is only an hour’s drive from Roda.

 Here you can indulge in a beauty treatment at the Beauty Farm or simply wallow in the different water pools in the Espacio Termalium.

 Treatments cost from 15 Euros for a thermal bath.